MUIREDCap/field_datacrypt/README.md

 # REDCap Field Encryption Module

-An External Module that encrypts field values marked with `@ENCRYPT`.
-Designed for studies that need to collect participant emails for automated survey invitations while keeping those emails hidden from anyone viewing the data.

 An External Module that encrypts field values marked with `@DATACRYPT`.
 Designed for studies that need to collect participant personal data and need those data to be stored crypted in database and unavailable to gernerally export them.